department-of-veterans-affairs/roadrunner-devops/README.md

 ##### Step 2: Deploy instance to cloud environment
 - "Bake" AMI of newly packaged instance (from above)
-- Previously provisioned `autoscaling group` is running and behind ELB
+- Previously provisioned `auto-scaling group` is running and behind ELB
-- The new `autoscaling group` and `launch configuration` are provisioned side-by-side, behind the same ELB.
+- The new `launch configuration` is applied to the existing auto-scaling group.
-- Wait for new instances to become available
-- Terminate previous `autoscaling group` and associated instances.
+- Instances are replaced in batches.

 ## Resources
 * [Ansible Directory Structure](http://docs.ansible.com/ansible/playbooks_best_practices.html#directory-layout)